 This would be an important question during your financial modeling interview session as this is an important role of any financial analyst in his career.

-There are three types of techniques or method of determining of valuation of any company which are as follows:
+There are three types of techniques or method of determining of valuation of any company which is as follows:

 - DCF (Discounted Cash flow) Method: DCF (Discounted Cash Flow) is one of the methods to calculate the firm’s value by determining the present value of future cash flow.

-- Market Value Business Valuation Method.: This method of valuation determines firm, asset or any other kind of security value by the selling value of similar items in the market.
+- Market Value Business Valuation Method: This method of valuation determines a firm, asset, or any other kind of security value by the selling value of similar items in the market.

 - Asset Approach: In this type of valuation method, the firm’s net value would be determined by the net value of present assets in the company.

-- In this form, companies raise funds in the form of a loan which comes with an interest portion with it.
+Debt Financing: In this form, companies raise funds in the form of a loan which comes with an interest portion with it.
 The company would have a monthly obligation to repay it.
-The main advantage of debt financing is that in this form there is no control of lender in the business and at the time of full repayment, the relationship between company and lender ends.
-But the main disadvantages of debt financing are there would be a limit of raising funds which are equal to security collateralized with the financier.
+The main advantage of debt financing is that in this form there is no control of the lender in the business and at the time of full repayment, the relationship between company and lender ends.
+But the main disadvantages of debt financing are there would be a limit of raising funds that are equal to security collateralized with the financier.

 As per the differences between these two, equity financing is more expensive than debt financing.
 Debt financing would have only interest portion in repayment, but in the form of equity financing, the company would have to share profits and at the time of exit, the investor will be first parties to take back the money at the ownership percentage they hold in the company.